seshadricloud/Devops-Interview-Questions/Devops_interview_all.md

 18) git cherry-pick
 19) Gitops strategy
 20) about github?
-21)What are the commands used for github to create a registry?
+21) What are the commands used for github to create a registry?
-22)What is git rebase, git fetch and git full?
+22) What is git rebase, git fetch and git full?
 23) Merge conflict
 24) branching strategies
 25) Do you have git experience?